Ant0nova/calculator/README.md

-The calculator just works, such that you need to enter the value and then press the button, where you want to use that value with the previous result.
+You need to enter the value and then press the button, where you want to use that value with the previous result.

 This how the calculator works.